|« PreviousNext »|

 Any data stored on the cluster is deleted.
 The cluster state is marked as

 FAILED.
-For more information, see Protect a Cluster from Termination.
+For more information, see Managing Cluster Termination.

 For a complete list of cluster states, see the JobFlowExecutionStatusDetail data type in the Amazon Elastic MapReduce (Amazon EMR) API Reference.